alex-kazos/age-check-spotter/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or use this project as your template!

 ## License